Lectures on LHC Physics

 For theorists luminosity is simply a conversion number between cross sections which we compute for a living and event numbers.
 People who build colliders use units involving seconds and square meters, but for us inverse femtobarns work better.
-Typical numbers are: a typical year of LHC running at design luminosity could deliver up to 10 inverse femtobarns per year in the first few years and three to ten times that later.
-At the end of 2011 one inverse femtobarn is a realistic estimate.
+Typical numbers are: a year of LHC running at design luminosity could deliver up to 10 inverse femtobarns per year in the first few years and three to ten times that later.
 The key numbers and their orders of magnitude for typical signals are

 Different cross sections for Tevatron and LHC processes are shown in Figure~\ref{fig:higgs_lhcall}.